Xv-yn/University/AI_notes/3_3_Multihead_Attention.md

       Now, you expand to 256 traits — adding things like imaginative, adaptable, strategic, witty, etc.
 - `len(input_embeddings) = len(d_out)`
     - In this scenario, you're applying a transformation without changing size — but you're still applying learned weights.
     - Same number of emotional traits, but maybe you're reframing or reweighing them — realizing “kindness” is more important in this context than “funny.”
 - `len(input_embeddings) > len(d_out)`
     - In this scenario, you're reducing the number of dimensions.
     - You have 1024 nuanced emotional traits, but you need to boil that down to just 256 for quick decision-making — like compressing a detailed personality test into a short profile.

+We can also speed up the learning process by splitting the initial token embeddings into sections we call "heads".
+For example, say we have 256 embeddings per token, and we create 4 heads.
+- Head 1 gets embedding dimensions 0–63
+- Head 2 gets 64–127
+- Head 3 gets 128–191
+- Head 4 gets 192–255

+Doing this allows the model to learn faster, e.g. Head 1 learns grammer, Head 2 learns context, etc.

 ```python
 batch = torch.stack((inputs, inputs), dim=0)